csulb-isa/HelloWorld/README.txt

 11-24-10:  Project is created so that the CSULB Robomagellen team can practice
 	using a project management system.
 This program has no value other than the familiarity with git and its commands. sg-

+11-28-10:  Project was looked at by Walter - wmartinz